 Any student enrolled who has a disability/special needs that may prevent the full participation in JKAFS courses should Contact Jamileh Kamran at 501-663-3242 to make the necessary accommodations to facilitate the educational opportunity.

 Minimal acceptable grades and/or grade point average for acceptable transfer of credits will be 70% or higher on a scale of 100%, in accordance to ACCET standards.
 A maximum for the program of 25% or 150 hours will be accepted for transfer of credit.

-transcript, catalog, syllabus, or course outlines must be provided to AFS before requesting a transfer credits to make sure that the course curriculum coordinate with the ones taught by JKAFS.
+Transcript, catalog, syllabi, or course outlines must be provided to JKAFS before requesting a transfer credits to make sure that the course curriculum coordinate with the ones taught by JKAFS.
 Due to the sequence of Courses in the Fashion Study program credits can not be approved for lessons that have not been taught to the student.

-If any additional information is required AFS will contact the school’s admissions office to request additional materials.
+If any additional information is required JKAFS will contact the school’s admissions office to request additional materials.

-A review committee will convene to compare and decide in the if transfer of credits should be awarded.
+A review will be completed by an instructor to compare and decide in the if transfer of credits should be awarded.

 Tuition will be adjusted by hourly cost weighting.

-AFS must assist students when requesting transfer to other institutions, including, but not limited to, providing guidance or counseling and providing an official transcript, syllabus, or course outline.
+JKAFS must assist students when requesting transfer to other institutions, including, but not limited to, providing guidance or counseling and providing an official transcript, syllabi, or course outline.
 If the school receives a request for a transcript to be sent to school.
-AFS will send a transcript to the requested school within 7 business days.
+JKAFS will send a transcript to the requested school within 7 business days.
 Student will be charged $15.00 per request.

-Any institution making statements relative to the acceptance of its coursework for credit by AFS must have documented evidence to support such statements.
+Any institution making statements relative to the acceptance of its coursework for credit by JKAFS must have documented evidence to support such statements.